ChilledEther/west-country-leders-new/pages/about.md

 permalink: /about
 ---

+# __West Country Leders__
+West Country Leders are a Bristol based board game community.
+We are friendly and welcoming to people both new to the hobby and those who have been gaming for their entire life.
+What started off as a small group of us meeting up to play [Root](https://boardgamegeek.com/boardgame/237182/root), has now grown in a club with over 700 members that runs events every single week to play a really diverse range of board games.

+What you can expect from WCL:
+- Organised board game events every single week.
+- A friendly and inclusive club to make new friends.
+- Regular competitive tournaments for our most played games.
+- Online gaming via Board Game Arena, TTS, Steam, and Consoles.

+# __Get in touch__

+The best way to keep up to date with WCL, is to join our [Discord server](https://discord.gg/JuuxmmbgG7).
+This is the main way we communicate.

+You can also email us: westcountryleders@gmail.com.

+Or feel free to just come along to one of our [regular events](insert link to venues page here).

 West Country Leders are a **board game enthusiast** group based in Bristol and cover the west country.

 Throughout every month, we host board game events for like minded meeple, running both in person and digital games.